jresis/home-value-analysis/README.md

 # Base Model
 ![Screen Shot 2020-11-28 at 1 05 40 PM](https://user-images.githubusercontent.com/72099238/100524052-7b56f680-317a-11eb-87e8-065c8d4d7f54.png)

 There are a couple of positive takeaways.
 There is only one high p-value.
-We see a pretty high R^2 (.701), and
+We see a pretty high R^2 (.701).

-The skew coefficient (0.7) is acceptable, too.
+The skew coefficient (0.7) is acceptable, as well.

-The RMSE is 121054
+The RMSE is 121,054.

 ![Screen Shot 2020-11-28 at 1 08 15 PM](https://user-images.githubusercontent.com/72099238/100524096-cb35bd80-317a-11eb-81b0-8e0d59608ec8.png)

 * The residual does not fit perfectly on the line.
-The outliers in the tail that tell us ...

-* It is right-skewed (or positively skewed).
-May need to log transform to solve it.
+The outliers in the tail that tell us it is right-skewed (or positively skewed).
+May need to log transform to solve this issue.

 # Second Model